Moses's names: Yered, Avi Gedor, Chever, Avi Socho, Yekutiel, Avi Zenoach: Megillah 13a

 The Manifestation of Gd's Presence rests only upon one who is knowledgeable, wealthy, powerful and humble, as Moses was: Nedarim 38a

 Yehudah's self-offered ex-communication had to be rescinded officially, even though the condition [loss of Binyamin] did not come true.
-Moses prayed to HaShem to repeal it, after Yehudah's bones refused to rest in the Jews' travels through the desert.
-HaShem repealed it because Yehudah's admission of error with Tamar was what allowed Reuven to admit his error involving Bilhah, and to merit the next world: Makkot 11b
+Moses prayed to Hashem to repeal it, after Yehudah's bones refused to rest in the Jews' travels through the desert.
+Hashem repealed it because Yehudah's admission of error with Tamar was what allowed Reuven to admit his error involving Bilhah, and to merit the next world: Makkot 11b

 The "Eshkol" people - People with Everything, Torah, Awe of Heaven and Generosity - learned Torah like Moshe himself: Temurah 15b